 - If reasonable measures have been taken to resolve domestic violence-related performance problems of victimized employees, but the performance problems persist and the employee is terminated or voluntarily separates from employment, SUNY Delhi will inform the employee of his or her potential eligibility for unemployment insurance and respond quickly to any requests for information that may be needed in the claims process.
 New York State law provides that a victim of domestic violence who voluntarily separates from employment may, under certain circumstances, be eligible for unemployment insurance benefits. [§593 of NYS Labor Law.]

 SUNY Delhi will have a domestic violence workplace safety response plan in place and provide reasonable means to assist victimized employees in developing and implementing individualized domestic violence workplace safety plans, consistent with existing collective bargaining agreements, statutes and regulations.

-- Mary Morton, Director of Human Resources & Affirmative Action, is SUNY Delhi’s OPDV liaison.
+- Diane Hanna, Director of Human Resources & Affirmative Action, is SUNY Delhi’s OPDV liaison.
 This liaison will ensure SUNY Delhi implementation of the domestic violence and the workplace policy, and serve as the primary liaison with OPDV regarding the domestic violence and the workplace policy.